rosskevin/ts-esm-workspaces/README.md

 - Browser _and_ Node targeted modules reusing a `shared` library (all published)
 - Follow the latest guidance from https://www.typescriptlang.org/docs/handbook/esm-node.html
 - Build simply with `tsc -b`

-## Current issues

-- Using `"moduleResolution": "nodenext"` fails to recognize `export * from`.
-This is heavily used in our codebase as well as popular libraries such as @apollo/client.

 ## Previous issues